MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 4) **Avoid passing structs by value**

     Unlike classes, structs are value-types and when passed directly to a function, their contents are copied into a newly created instance.
 This copy adds CPU cost, as well as additional memory on the stack.
-For small structs, the effect is very minimal and thus acceptable.
+For small structs, the effect is minimal and thus acceptable.
 However, for functions repeatedly invoked every frame as well as functions taking large structs, if possible modify the function definition to pass by reference.
 [Learn more here](https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/how-to-know-the-difference-passing-a-struct-and-passing-a-class-to-a-method)

 #### Miscellaneous